-- West Berks has significantly lower serious violence rates than other predominantly urban areas in Thames Valley (with the exception of one neighbouring area) and a 51% lower rate than the only other area in TVP which has the same classification in terms of urban and rural mix. - There were 65 serious violence crimes recorded in 2022 across West Berkshire, compared to 56 in 2021, however there has been an overall steady decrease of 29% since 2018 and 2021 appears to be a year with significantly fewer offences for comparison. - The rate of Serious Violence offences per 1,000 of the population for West Berkshire currently sits at 2.31 again one of the lowest rates across Thames Valley. - Whilst a possible trend was identified in monthly serious violence levels year on year (July), analysis has not identified an actionable pattern to this trend.
+- West Berks has significantly lower serious violence rates than other predominantly urban areas in Thames Valley (with the exception of one neighbouring area where the levels are on a par)). - There were 59 serious violence crimes recorded in 2023 across West Berkshire, compared to 65 in 2022, however there has been an overall steady decrease of 30% since 2020.
+Whilst the downward trend continued there has been a slight rise for the first 6 months of 2024. - The rate of Serious Violence offences per 1,000 of the population for West Berkshire currently sits at 2.274 again one of the lowest rates across Thames Valley. - Whilst a possible trend was identified in monthly serious violence levels year on year (September), analysis has not identified an actionable pattern to this trend.

-- Of the 373 serious violence occurrences across the last 5 years, 251 (67%) were knife related. - 80 (21%) were also domestic abuse offences over the last 5 years.
-This figure compares appropriately with other districts in Berkshire, Oxfordshire and Milton Keynes and does not highlight any local anomalies. - Of concern is the number of serious violence occurrences where suspects are under 24 years of age (over 30% of offences where an age is recorded). - There are two concerns with "Group B" violence, one is the upward trend, the other is the young age profile of the offender. - There are discernible peaks in seasonal and daily trends but serious violence outside of these peaks remains significant.
-July is the annual peak (but with no discernible pattern), and Friday night is the weekly peak. - Suspects are overwhelmingly male and the majority under 30. - The majority of victims are also male and tend to belong to the same age group as their alleged attackers. - 57% of suspects are recorded as coming from West Berkshire and 82% recorded as from the TVP area but subsequent analysis has shown this figure could be higher. - The four locational concentrations of serious violence for West Berkshire are Newbury town centre, Thatcham town centre, The Nightingales estate and Thornford Park hospital (for which a separate action plan is already in place). - An increase in violence-based suspensions and exclusions was identified in relation to both local primary and secondary schools, with the violence being directed at both children and adults on an increased trajectory. - Several local surveys across a variety of age ranges and demographics have continued to return results indicating that the public feel that West Berkshire is a safe place and that they would turn to the natural authority figures if they needed help or were concerned.
+- Domestic Abuse features strongly in the most serious cases across the 5 year period.
+Of the 5 homicides recorded, 3 were domestic abuse related and of the two rapes reported as serious violence, both were domestic related. - 46% of serious violence against women and girls is domestic related and whilst serious violence domestic abuse occurrences have fallen from 21 in 2019 to 13 in 2023, 10 occurred in the first 6 months of 2024. - Of the 367 serious violence occurrences across the last 5 years, 226 (61%) were knife related. - 80 (21%) were also domestic abuse offences over the last 5 years.
+This figure compares appropriately with other districts in Berkshire, Oxfordshire and Milton Keynes and does not highlight any local anomalies. - There are discernible peaks in seasonal and daily trends but serious violence outside of these peaks remains significant.
+September is now the annual peak (but with no discernible pattern), and Friday night is the weekly peak. - Suspects are overwhelmingly male (83%) and the majority under 30 yrs of age (60%).
+Of concern is the number of serious violence occurrences where those suspects are under 24 years of age. - The majority of victims are also male and tend to belong to the same age group as their alleged attackers, however the effect of domestic abuse means an increased proportion of older women are among the victims of serious violence.
+There is no discernible ethnic minority issue. - The locational concentrations of serious violence for West Berkshire are Newbury town centre, Thatcham town centre, and The Nightingales estate, Greenham. - The night time economy is still a factor in serious violence, with a concentration on a Friday night but when viewed across the 5 year review period it is a limited factor.
+In the first half of 2024 there were no occurrences in licensed premises. - A continuation in violence-based suspensions and exclusions was identified in relation to both local primary and secondary schools, with the violence being directed at both children and adults, and bullying featured strongly as a pupil concern.
+Whilst most occurrences don't meet the threshold for serious violence they could be indicative of future trends. - Several local surveys across a variety of age ranges and demographics have continued to return results indicating that the public feel that West Berkshire is a safe place and that they would turn to the natural authority figures if they needed help or were concerned.